Top 5 ways to prepare for the job hunt

 5. Build your network

 Some say up to 80% of jobs are never posted.
 Sometimes it's about who you know, not what you know.
 Begin growing your network right on campus by building lasting relationships with instructors, mentors, and classmates.
-Meet industry professionals through events, information sessions, and career fairs like our bi-annual Career Directions.
+Meet industry professionals through events, information sessions, and our bi-annual career fair.
 Research the companies that are attending ahead of time so you can have meaningful conversations with their recruiters during the fair.

 Follow these tips and by the time you cross the stage at graduation, you'll be equipped with a shining resumé and the skills you need to land that dream job!
 To get you started, we've provided a plan.

 Here's an outline to help you prepare for the job hunt while you're in school.
 Just remember that this is a guide only.
 Depending on your program, you may have more or less time to check these off your list!